Medical Detox: The Foundation For Successful Recovery

 However, it’s also the most challenging step to take.
 As you begin to experience uncomfortable withdrawal symptoms and cravings, maintaining sobriety on your own can be challenging.

 At Alpas Wellness, our addiction field specialists will be by your side every step of the way.
-We’ll help you recover in comfort and safety at our drug and alcohol detox center, conveniently located less than two hours from Baltimore in serene La Plata, Maryland, while you focus on reaching your health and wellness goals.
+We’ll help you recover in comfort and safety at our holistic drug and alcohol detox center, conveniently located less than two hours from Baltimore in serene La Plata, Maryland, while you focus on reaching your health and wellness goals.

 What is Medical Detox?